 - Move to a state that doesn’t have an estate tax

 There are currently 33 states that don’t impose an estate or an inheritance tax.
 Becoming a tax refugee won’t help you avoid the federal tax, but it could save you some money on state-imposed taxes.

 - Spend your money until you are under the exemption amount

 If you spend enough money that your estate falls below $11.18 million dollars, you won’t need to pay the estate tax.
 It’s a simple solution.
 Buy a jet ski donate to charity and reap some benefits on your tax returns.
 It doesn’t matter as long as your taxable estate falls below $11.18 million dollars at the end of the day.

 Very few estates will owe federal estate tax.
-There is no federal inheritance tax, but there are currently six states that can and will tax inheritors above a specified estate level.
+While there is no federal inheritance tax, there are currently six states that can and will tax inheritors above a specified estate level.

 Use the strategies you’ve learned wisely and you’ll be able to set your heirs up with a comfortable inheritance.

 Justin is the VP of Operations & Finance.
 He has leveraged his passion for education, entrepreneurship, and numbers into a versatile portfolio of investments which include stocks, real estate, oil & gas, green energy, real estate lending, online and offline startups, restaurants, and more.